Car Finance

 2. What are your yearly or monthly outgoings?

 What are you currently spending every month on average?
-To get this number is easy.
 Look at the last 12 months of your bank statements and work out an average monthly spend from there.
+Divide your total expenses in the last year by 12 to calculate your monthly expenses.

 However, if we really wanted to get to the truth.
 It’s important to ask yourself if the last 12 months has been how you expect to live for the next few years?